Table of Contents

 ➋ Once you finish, zip the theme files, and upload the final zip file to your Ghost website.

-➌ In Ghost admin Code Injection, add your @font-face
+➌ In the Ghost admin Code Injection Site Header, add your @font-face

 code with the new font files path wrapped in the <style>